 Read about mistakes that can damage your credit report.

-2. Making the minimum monthly repayments
+Not making the minimum monthly repayments

 Only making the minimum repayment on your credit card each month will cost you a fortune in interest payments.